-The Carolina Women’s Center is also restarting its search for a new director.
+The Carolina Women’s Center is also restarting its a new director.
 Hurt, who still serves as the director, is now Assistant Vice Chancellor and Chief of Staff for Student Affairs.

 “We were really waiting for the review to be completed, and that means having the review team do its work and have the report go through the appropriate approvals,” Tresolini said.